between Florence, Valdarno, and Arezzo

 Wine Tasting Near Loro Ciuffenna

-This area of Tuscany is included in the Chianti domination, and it is possible to do some wine tasting while cruise the back roads - ranging from vineyards owned by Ferragamo to organic/vegan wine growers.
+This area of Tuscany is included in the Chianti domination, and it is possible to do some wine tasting while cruising the backroads - ranging from vineyards owned by Ferragamo to organic/vegan wine growers.
 Be sure to book your reservation before stopping.

 transforming simple grapes into great wines